 Back in early September, I put together my Top 5 Anime Films (Novice Addition).
 It quickly became evident that my anime knowledge was embarrassingly small, even with the well-known Hayao Miyazaki (Spirited Away).
-While organizing The Year 1984 Marathon, I knew that an anime film would be the right choice.
+While organizing this marathon, I knew that an anime film would be the right choice.
 Miyazaki's environmental fable Nausicaä of the Valley of the Wind stood out as the obvious pick to close out this marathon.
-Let's get to the picks before my rambling enrages some giant insects!

 What are the major themes, and how do they connect to the key issues of that time?